Types of Counseling Available

 Neuro-Linguistic Programming : This therapeutic method, often abbreviated at NLP, seeks to learn the language of a client's mind.
 That is, when the client understands how to communicate with their unconscious mind, they will be able to attain the goals they set with ease.
 Another part of the process involves redefining how the client perceives the world so that they can interact with it in an effective, functional manner.

-Person-Centered Counseling : This therapeutic modality puts the client first.
+Person-Centered Counseling : This therapeutic modality approach to counseling careers puts the client first.
 The counselor is not the arbiter of absolute truth and is no more an authority than the therapeutic subject.
 Some of the key parts of this method include unconditional positive regard, empathetic understanding, and congruence, which indicates a non-authoritative approach on the part of the therapist.
-This type of counseling is also called a Rogerian or Humanistic approach.
+These counseling careers are also called a Rogerian or Humanistic approach.

 Psycho-Dynamic Counseling : This is a close cousin to psychoanalysis in that it focuses on the unconscious mind.
 It is used to treat depression, anxiety, and a wide range of psychological disorders.
 Studies have borne out efficacy for substance abuse disorders, social anxiety, and eating disorders.
 Since practitioners prescribe sessions that are high in number and frequency, psycho-dynamic therapy can be successful in an abbreviated time frame, unlike psychoanalysis.